Ground source heat pumps

 Ground source heat pump funding

-To encourage the uptake of heat pumps and help reduce the costs, the Government offers financial incentives.
+To encourage the uptake of heat pumps and help reduce costs, the Government offers financial incentives.

 The Boiler Upgrade Scheme